-For allegations of abuse, neglect or exploitation, or critical incidents, CSEDW Provider designated staff and the MCO must immediately review each Incident Report and determine whether the incident warrants a full investigation.
+For allegations of abuse, neglect or exploitation, or critical incidents, CSEDW Provider Directors (or designated staff) and MCOs must immediately review each Incident Report and determine whether the incident warrants a full investigation.
 Providers are required to enter all Incident Reports into the MCO IMS and issue a report to BMS.
 At any time during the course of an investigation should an allegation or concern of abuse or neglect arise, the CSEDW Provider or MCO shall immediately notify APS or CPS as mandated by State Code.
-The member and/or their parent/legal representative may request to review APS or CPS investigation findings at any time, however, those mandated investigative agencies must follow State Code regarding who can be informed of their investigative results.
-CSEDW providers and the MCO are required to investigate all incidents, including those reports to APS or CPS.
-Should APS or CPS substantiate the allegation, APS or CPS will inform the member and/or parent/legal representative of the outcome.
+The member and/or their parent/caregiver/legal representative may request to review APS or CPS investigation findings at any time, however, those mandated investigative agencies must follow State Code regarding who can be informed of their investigative results.
+CSEDW providers and MCOs are required to investigate all incidents, including those reports to APS or CPS.
+Should APS or CPS substantiate the allegation, APS or CPS will inform the member and/or parent/caregiver/legal representative of the outcome.